Need Help? We are right here!

-For web applications that do not provide support for federated single sign-on, we have miniOrange Secure Single Sign-on browser plugins for SSO.
-These browser extensions can be enabled on any browsers and endusers can see an icon on their home page which enables single sign-on into the application when you visit the app login page from any user portal.
-(In the secure store for that application only).
+For web applications that do not provide support for federated single sign-on, we have miniOrange Secure Single Sign-On browser plugins for SSO.
+Here, it is enabled on an application, where end users see an icon on their home pages and browsers, through this users can set and update their credentials. ( In the secure store for that application only).

 Here's the list of the attributes and what it does when we enable it.
 You can enable/disable accordingly.